 Swimmers may hang on to a boat or a pontoon to rest without disqualification.
 Keep buoys and line of pontoon boats on your right.

-Sprint turnaround will be the blue buoys.
+Sprint turnaround will be the bright yellow buoys.

 International will be the final set of buoys.

 Each competitor is responsible for ensuring that his/her bicycle meets the minimum safety standards required.
 Cyclists are responsible for their own safety and for compliance with traffic laws on the cycling course.
 Cyclists are expected to heed directions and instructions of race officials.

 ALWAYS ride on the right side of the road.
 Helmets approved by ANSI or Snell are required during the bike race.
 They must be on your head with chin strap fastened securely any time you are on your bike before, during and after the race.
 PLEASE NOTE: Handlebars need to be plugged at ends.

 No individual support vehicles or assistance by anyone is allowed.